IV.I.1. Equal Opportunity

 The Fox Valley Technical College District Board is committed to be in compliance with present law and guidelines prohibiting harassment in education and employment.

-Harassment by supervisors, co-workers, or non-employees on the basis of race, sex, national origin, disability, or other protected status is a practice prohibited by the Fox Valley Technical College District Board.
+Harassment by supervisors, co-workers, students, or visitors on campus on the basis of race, sex, national origin, disability, or other protected status is a practice prohibited by the Fox Valley Technical College District Board.

 Harassment: Harassment includes any of the verbal/physical conduct listed below which is based on the protected status of the individual:

 No employee shall be punished or penalized for rejecting or objecting to behavior that might be considered as sexual harassment including, but not limited to, the following examples: